 By the Middle Ages, Auxerre had transformed from a small settlement into a thriving town.
 Its prosperity largely hinged on the transport of wine and timber to Paris – the need to use the Yonne river to transport these goods gave rise to a large mariner community.
-A new class of Bourgeoisie emerged, building many fine houses in the center in prominent displays of their newfound wealth.
+A new class of Bourgeoisie emerged, building many elegant houses in the center in prominent displays of their newfound wealth.
 It seemed that Auxerre would forever be at peace with the world.

 Of course, it could not last.
 During the Hundred Years’ War (1337-1453) the French suffered particularly nasty defeats at Crecy and Agincourt.
 Abbey-studded Mont St-Michel was the only place in northern and western France not to fall into English hands.
 Auxerre was part of the territory controlled by the dukes of Burgundy and therefore allied with the English.
-Many terrible battles were fought during the Hundred Years’ War, finally ending in 1453 when the English were driven out of French territory (with the exception of Calais).
+Many terrible battles were fought during the Hundred Years’ War, finally ending in 1453 when the English were driven out of French territory (except for Calais).
 Formerly a Burgundian town, Auxerre became part of France under the unification of Louis XI.
 His son, Charles VIII, wed Anne de Bretagne in 1491, marking the unification of independent Brittany with France.

 Unfortunately, the unification of France did not bring the lasting peace and prosperity that the citizens of Auxerre desired.
 The Reformation swept through Europe in the 16th century – the ideas of Jean Calvin strengthened it in France.
-The tipping point was the Edict of Jan (1562) which afforded Protestants certain rights and caused a massive outcry among the Catholic population.
-The Wars of Religion lasted from 1562-98 – the Huguenots took Auxerre in 1567 and embarked on a programme of destruction of any building related to the Catholic faith.
+The tipping point was the Edict of Jan (1562), which afforded Protestants certain rights and caused a massive outcry among the Catholic population.
+The Wars of Religion lasted from 1562-98 – the Huguenots took Auxerre in 1567 and embarked on a program of destruction of any building related to the Catholic faith.

-This prosperity continued into the early 20th century, which saw the emergence of banks, a covered market (which was subsequently destroyed), and a flourishing of art deco architecture.
+This prosperity continued into the early 20th century, which saw the emergence of banks, a covered market (which was subsequently destroyed), and flourishing of art deco architecture.
 The town emerged relatively unscathed from the World Wars of the 20th century, although the cost to France was dear.
-A trip to the Somme or Verdun battlefields goes some way to revealing the unimaginable human cost of WWI.
+A trip to the Somme or Verdun battlefields goes some way to revealing the unimaginable human loss of WWI.
 Much of the war took place in northeastern France, with trench warfare using thousands of soldiers as cannon fodder to gain a few meters of territory.

 Gastronomy & Wine

-But first and foremost, Burgundy is a land of excellent wines, which naturally are omnipresent in the regional cuisine, and provide the ideal accompaniment to local dishes.
-Auxerre’s most prestigious and nearest vineyard is Chablis – the vineyards are located on limestone soil to the south-east of Paris and the north of Burgundy.
+But first and foremost, Burgundy is a land of excellent wines, which naturally are omnipresent in the regional cuisine and provide the ideal accompaniment to local dishes.
+Auxerre’s most prestigious and nearest vineyard is Chablis – the vineyards are located on limestone soil to the southeast of Paris and the north of Burgundy.
 There are currently around 4600 hectares under vine.
 The region is subject to a strict hierarchy, with vineyards classified according to the perceived quality of the wine they produce.
 Chablis comes in four levels, Grand Cru, Premier Cru, Chablis, and Petit Chablis.
-However, such is the importance of grower in Chablis that the Premier Crus from the best estates can easily outperform weaker Grand Cru efforts.
+However, the importance of grower in Chablis is that the Premier Crus from the best estates can easily outperform weaker Grand Cru efforts.

 The ancient Abbaye St-Germain started life as a basilica above the tomb of St-Germain, the 5th-century bishop who made Auxerre an important Christian center.
 Over the centuries, as the site’s importance grew, so did the abbey, and by the Middle Ages, it was attracting pilgrims from all over Europe.
-The key highlight is the Abbey’s crypt, which contains some of Europe’s finest examples of Carolingian architecture.
+The key highlight is the Abbey’s crypt, which contains some of Europe’s most excellent examples of Carolingian architecture.